Farzonchik/Frontend-Developer/README.md

 # Frontend-Developer

 This is a practice repository of self-learning the FrontEnd development.
-It includes simple projects and practice from scratch
+It includes simple projects and practice from scratch.
+Go to another branch to see the progress.